The Alternative Factors – IDW’s Star Trek comics by the numbers

 Obviously the first issues of comic book series are blind buys, unless you’re one of those people who reads the thing in the shop before picking it up.
 Because of that, I think the percentage of people who pick up the first issue of a series who still pick up the last one is an interesting point of comparison.
 A series with low but steady sales shows you that everyone who buys it keeps on buying it.
 (I’ve omitted any miniseries with three or fewer issues from this chart, which is essentially John Byrne’s two Romulan miniseries as well as The Wrath of Khan.)

-Countdown has an astounding retention, even moreso when you consider that the better a series sells, the lower its retention seems to be, and it surprises me since the trade paperback of the miniseries was available before issue #4, which surely negated some of the need to buy it.
+Countdown has an astounding retention, even moreso when you consider that the better a series sells, the lower its retention seems to be, and it surprises me since the trade paperback of the miniseries was available before issue four, which surely negated some of the need to buy it.
 On the other hand, despite not selling very well, Fool’s Gold is a bit above average, evidence that those who bought it stuck with it.
 (I guess Deep Space Nine fans are a dedicated bunch.)
-Alien Spotlight II would come in third with 95.7% if it had ended after issue #4; the big drop-off came between issues #4 and #5, and it’s tempting to blame that on the weird four-month gap between those issues.
-(There was also a three-month gap between issues #3 and #4 with a much smaller drop-off, however.)
+Alien Spotlight II would come in third with 95.7% if it had ended after issue four; the big drop-off came between issues four and five, and it’s tempting to blame that on the weird four-month gap between those issues.
+(There was also a three-month gap between issues three and four with a much smaller drop-off, however.)

 Since picking up the Star Trek license, IDW has sold over 880,000 comics through the Direct Market, amounting to some 22,000 copies moved per month (at the very least).
 While this doesn’t place IDW among the juggernauts of the comic industry it seems fairly respectable; the company moves around 16,000 Doctor Who comics per month, for example.
 It is somewhat worrying, however, that despite continuously restarting its numbering with new miniseries and despite the boost from the new film, each progressive miniseries seems to do a tiny bit worse than the one before it, with the two latest completed miniseries being the first to drop below 6,000 copies sold.
 We can speculate as to the reasons – a loss of the initial reader enthusiasm, the overall drop in comics sales thanks to the recession – but ultimately all we can hope for is that IDW continues to try to publish top-quality Star Trek stories.